 Recently engaged?
 Congrats!

 Between tasting cake and trying on dresses, being financially responsible is probably the last thing on your mind…

-Specifically, here are eight financial steps to take after getting engaged to help get you there.
+Specifically, here are some financial steps to take after getting engaged to help get you there.

 1. Have the Money Talk

 Hopefully, since you’ve committed to spending your life together, you’ve already talked money with your honey.
-But if you haven’t, better late than never.
+If you haven’t, better late than never.

-As I outlined in this post about moving in together, you should have a DTM (Define The Money).
+So as outlined in this post about moving in together, it’s time for your DTM (Define The Money).

 “Schedule a time to talk so that your partner doesn’t feel blindsided and so that you can each do a little homework beforehand if need be,” suggests love and money expert Farnoosh Torabi.

 Share important numbers like your income, debt and approximate credit scores.

 A — relatively — painless way to do this is to get a free “credit report card” from Credit Sesame.